Parthiv12/Parthiv12/README.md

 </p>

 <p align="center">
-Focused on large language models and backend systems, with hands-on experience building and training models while exploring how they behave in real-world applications.
-Interested in developing end-to-end systems that combine **LLMs with scalable backend infrastructure.
+Focused on <strong>large language models and backend systems</strong>, with hands-on experience building and training models while exploring how they behave in real-world applications.
+Interested in developing end-to-end systems that combine LLMs with scalable backend infrastructure.
 </p>

 ---